Skip to content

 In many web sites, passwords are usually stored in a database.
 I think this is well known to anybody who ever created any web page with user accounts.

 Storing passwords in plain text is considered harmful.
-The only reason that I find is that when someone gets the access to the database, or has the database backup, the passwords are just plain text, so everyone can read them.
+The only reason that I find is when someone gets the access to the database, or has the database backup, the passwords are just in plain text, so everyone can read them.

 hashed_value = HASH_FUNCTION(password);

-The hash function is a one way function, so you can use it for encrypting the password.
-Decryption is impossible, what’s more, you could probably find many different passwords that have the same hash value.
-The mostly used hash function is, unfortunately still, md5().
+In all kinds of tutorials and blog posts the mostly used hash function is, unfortunately still, md5().
 It returns 128 bit hash value.
-It means that there are only 2^128 possible values… what is a quite huge number: 340,282,366,920,938,463,463,374,607,431,768,211,456.
+It means that there are only 2^128 possible values… what is quite a huge number: 340,282,366,920,938,463,463,374,607,431,768,211,456.
 The md5 algorithm contains some flaws and currently is not so secure.
+In fact it never was meant to be secure.

-Hash functions can be “decrypted” using the rainbow tables.
-This is not normal decryption, so we get the original plain text password.
+Hash functions can be “decrypted” using for instance the rainbow tables.
+This is not normal decryption, as we could not get the original plain text password.
 This kind of decryption allows to find a password that gives the same hash value that we have.
-This can be some other text, not the one that user entered, but it will be enough for logging into a system.

 hashed_value = HASH_FUNCTION(password + salt);